-- The Society of Physics Students (SPS) offers free tutoring for introductory physics courses, in MG 2003 from Sunday through Wednesday 6 to 8 pm and Thursday 7 to 8 pm.
+- The Society of Physics Students (SPS) offers free tutoring for introductory physics courses, in MG 2003 every Sunday through Thursday 7 to 9 pm.
 For information contact edis@truman.edu. - Math tutoring is often set up for each class by the instructor. - Another resource for tutoring is The Tutoring Center, located with The Center for Academic Excellence (excellence.truman.edu).